Constructivist Lives

 From there, the signal becomes a story.
 I ask what the image is trying to hold: recognition, displacement, humor, grief, resistance, tenderness, or contradiction.

-Then the story becomes a constructed object: a poster, a digital collage, a garment, a product, a page, or a visual system.
+Then the story becomes an object: a poster, collage, garment, product, page, or visual system.
 Merch is not the end point.
 It is one way the signal travels.

 Visual Language